samikeijonen/uuups/README.md

 # Uuups &ndash; experimental WordPress Theme

 Uuups is an experiment how to bring your theme to the next level.

+1. The theme uses modern PHP, JS, CSS, and other tools.

+1. The theme also attempts to stick with WP standards so that it doesn't feel too foreign.

 This is playground from two starter themes:

 1. [Justin Tadlock's starter theme](https://github.com/justintadlock/abc)
 1. [Mine starter theme called Foxer](https://github.com/justintadlock/abc)